 Yes.
-Post-arrest completion of anger management treatment or other psychological counseling can result in a reduction of the charges in some cases.
-I can review the evidence in your case to determine whether your case may be resolved through a favorable plea agreement.
+Post-arrest completion of anger management treatment or other psychological counseling may result in a reduction of the charges in some cases.
+As an experienced PA terroristic threats defense attorney, I can review the evidence in your case to determine whether your case may be resolved through a favorable plea agreement.

 Start with a Strong Defense

 If you have been charged with terroristic threats in Bucks County, Montgomery County or the surrounding counties, it is critical to act quickly to protect your rights and build the strongest possible defense against the charges.
 Phone lines are open 24 hours a day at (215) 752-5282.
 Call today for a free consultation or fill out the confidential contact form for an immediate response.